-- Apply knowledge and technical skills to provide quality research in the education sector, governmental sector and research institutions through an emphasis on accountability virtues in all reporting and management aspects. - Propose technical and practical solutions to accounting issues through good, quality research besides demonstrating the ability to lead and communicate effectively with - Demonstrate positive attitude towards continuous learning, putting ethical and professional values into practice and apprehending social responsibilities in career advancement.
+- Apply knowledge and technical skills to provide quality research in the education sector, governmental sector and research institutions through an emphasis on accountability virtues in all reporting and management aspects. - Propose technical and practical solutions to accounting issues through good, quality research besides demonstrating the ability to lead and communicate effectively with colleagues in a working environment. - Demonstrate positive attitude towards continuous learning, putting ethical and professional values into practice and apprehending social responsibilities in career advancement.